75mm-studio/security/docs/guest.md

 	- If a visitor needs to use private devices such as a laptop, the visitor may use guest WIFI.
 	- In the case of having a meeting for the purpose of business, NDA shall be drawn up in advance.
 - If a visitor is closely related to Project, Company confirms the identity by identification card on the visitor's first visit.
-	- Validate identifications are as follow.
+	- Validate identifications are as follows.
 		- passport
-		- certificate of residient registrantion
+		- certificate of resident registration
 		- driver's license
 		- government-issued identification.